-Article 406.
-The licensee shall, within 180 days from the date of issuance of this license, file with the Commission, for approval, functional design drawings of upstream fish passage facilities that consist of a fish lift with trap and truck facilities.
-The upstream fish passage facilities shall be constructed and operational within three years from the date of issuance of this license.
-The licensee shall include with the design drawings: (1) site locations; (2) quantification of flows to operate the facilities; (3) operation and maintenance schedules; and (4) measures to control erosion and sedimentation during construction.
+(b) The licensee shall file functional design drawings for permanent upstream passage facilities at least 180 days prior to the commencement of construction of such The licensee shall include with the drawings: facilities.
+(1) site locations; (2) quantification of flows to operate the facilities; (3) an operation and maintenance schedule; and (4) measures to control erosion and sedimentation during construction.